timohuennebeck/2mrw-demo/README.md

 ## Supabase Setup
-To set up Supabase for your project, follow these steps:
+To set up Supabase for Your project, follow these steps:

 1. Go to [Supabase](https://supabase.com) and create a new project.
 2. Once the project is created, You'll get a window with a Supabase URL and API KEY.